 To be an investor or member of an LLP, the foreign nationals need to get prior approval of the Reserve Bank of India.

-Foreigners are allowed to invest in a Private Limited Company and it is done under the automated approval route.
+Foreigners are allowed to invest in a Private Limited Company without the requirement of any permission.

 Annual Statutory Meetings